There Is an ASA Chapter Near You!

 Southwest Michigan - Receiving its charter in January of 1975, the Southwest Michigan Chapter is one of five established Michigan chapters.
 The chapter ensures statistics is promoted in the southern portion of the state, covering such areas as Kalamazoo, Allendale, and Portage.
 The Southwest Michigan Chapter consistently looks for methods to bolster the field of statistics.

-Central Arkansas, Central Illinois, Chicago, Colorado-Wyoming, Iowa, Kansas/Western Missouri, Mid-Missouri, Milwaukee, Nebraska, NE Illinois, Oklahoma, Red River Valley, St. Louis, Twin Cities
+Central Arkansas, Central Illinois, Chicago, Colorado-Wyoming, Iowa, Kansas/Western Missouri, Mid-Missouri, Nebraska, NE Illinois, Oklahoma, Red River Valley, St. Louis, Twin Cities, Wisconsin

 Central Illinois - Established in May of 1978 and one of the smaller chapters, the Central Illinois Chapter works to increase the number of future statisticians.
 Chapter membership is made up of more than 50% academia from neighboring universities, such as Illinois State University, University of Illinois, Bradley University, University of Illinois at Urbana-Champaign, and Western Illinois University.